Overview and Characteristics of Scales Assessing Power, Status, Dominance, and Prestige

 (Hamby, 1996)

-coercive dominance but also some other hierarchy variables
+coercive dominance (mostly in second subscale) and agentic dominance (often in first subscale) but also several other hierarchy variables

 1) Authority